T-h-e-A-I/Recursion23/README.md

 # Recursion 23 Batch

 Welcome to the **Recursion 23 Batch** GitHub repository!
-This repository is dedicated to storing all codes and homework assignments related to a course or study group focusing on recursion and related topics.
-Below you'll find an overview of the repository's content, how to navigate it, and other useful information.
+This repository is dedicated to storing all codes and homework assignments related to a course or study group focusing on learing basics of C. Below you'll find an overview of the repository's content, how to navigate it, and other useful information.

 ## Table of Contents
 - [Introduction](#introduction)